Telangana Police: State Police Headquarters

+The Director General of Police functions from Police Directorate, located in the DGP headquarters in Hyderabad.
+The Director General of Police (DGP) is designated as the head of the department.
+He is assisted by a team of senior officers from the ranks of additional DG and IG of police to Assistant Inspector General of Police (AIG - a post equivalent in rank and status to the superintendent of police).

 Districts

 Each police district is either coterminous with the revenue district, or is located within a number of revenue districts.
 It is headed by a District Superintendent of Police (or simply called Superintendent of Police).
 Each district comprises two or more Sub-Divisions, several Circles and police stations.

 Sub-divisions

-Each Sub-division is headed by one police officer of the rank Deputy Superintendent of Police (Officers of Telangana Police Service are directly recruited officers or promoted from lower ranks) or an additional Superintendent of Police (Officers of Indian Police Service).
+Each Sub-division is headed by one police officer of the rank Deputy Superintendent of Police (Officers of Telangana Police Service are directly recruited officers or promoted from lower ranks) or an Assistant Superintendent of Police (Officers of Indian Police Service).
 The officer who heads a Sub-Division is known as S.D.P.O. resp.
 Sub Divisional Police Officer.

 Circles

 A Circle comprises several police stations.
 An inspector of police who heads a police circle is the Circle Inspector of Police or CI.

 Stations

 A police station is headed by an inspector (an upper subordinate rank).
 A police station is the basic unit of policing, responsible for prevention and detection of crime, maintenance of public order, enforcing law in general as well as for performing protection duties and making security arrangements for the constitutional authorities, government functionaries, representatives of the public in different legislative bodies and local self governments, public figures etc.